 Til ke laddu or sesame laddus are traditional Indian sweet balls made using sesame seeds, jaggery, and cardamom powder.
 These laddus taste good, have a nutty aroma, and have an abundance of calcium and iron.

-This Til ke laddu recipe is commonly made in Indian households during festivals and religious occasions.
-Traditionally, it is offered to goddess Kali on Narak Chaturdashi as a prasad.
+This 4-ingredient Indian mithai is commonly made in Indian households during festivals and religious occasions.
+Traditionally, it is offered to the goddess Kali on Narak Chaturdashi as a prasad.
 Plus, these laddus are not unhealthy as we have used jaggery instead of sugar.

 There are numerous recipes to make til laddu.
 Here, we have listed the easiest one, which is made by boiling jaggery syrup until it achieves a soft ball-like consistency.
 Then, the dry roasted sesame seeds are added to the syrup and rolled into small balls.